happyhorseskull/you-can-datamosh-on-linux/README.md

-# you-can-datamosh
+# you-can-datamosh-on-Linux

 It's a script that makes datamoshing with Python fun and easy.

 Hello, friends.
 If you have Python 3 and ffmpeg installed you can datamosh.
-I've only tested this on Linux so good luck chuck if you're using something else.
+This might work on an Apple Mac but I don't have one to test on so I don't know for sure.

 What's a datamosh?